 “Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.
 For God has not given us a spirit of fear, but of power and of love and of a sound mind.”2 Timothy 1:6-7

-- Faith is received by hearing and responding to the Word of God.
+- Received by hearing and responding to the Word of God.

-- Faith is choosing to obey and trust in God, even through the difficult and desperate times.
+- Choosing to obey and trust in God, even through the difficult and desperate times.

-- Faith is being willing to use the gift that we have been given in the service of God.
+- Willing to use the gift that we have been given in the service of God.

-- Faith is sacrificial giving – with a generous spirit.
+- Sacrificial giving – with a generous spirit.

-- Faith is confidence in God – in His goodness and faithfulness to us.
+- Confidence in God – in His goodness and faithfulness to us.